 Did you know we also offer a BA degree option?

 David Berliner is not only a School of the Environment grad, he's also an entrepreneur for a green investment company which builds clean energy projects across North America.

-David Berliner (BSc, 2009) is the CEO of CoPower, which crowdfunds investments into clean energy projects.
+David Berliner (BSc, 2009) is the CEO and Co-Founder of CoPower, which crowdfunds investments into clean energy projects.
 He has consulted for the New York City Mayor’s Office on renewable energy, was a Sustainability Coordinator for the University of Toronto, and has worked on several sustainability projects.
 David has been named "Emerging Solar Leader" by the Canadian Solar Industries Association and "Top 30 Under 30" by Corporate Knights.
 David also holds an M.P.A. from Columbia University.
 Learn more about David's experience here.

 What do employers value about School of the Environment (BSc) graduates?